Career Information for Medical Receptionist Degree or Certification

 Although no formal degree is necessary to work in this field, an associate's degree program traditionally covers legal and ethical standards, current technology and an overview of medical practice operation.
 Because more highly trained workers will become valuable as technology improves and reliance upon it increases (see below), those with a degree may be more valuable to potential employers.
 Relevant 2-year program titles typically include such wording as 'medical receptionist,' 'medical assistant' or 'medical administration.'

 Medical receptionists may work in a private office or they may work in clinics, hospitals and similar settings.
-The BLS reports that medical receptionists were heavily concentrated in the offices of dentists, physicians and personal care companies in 2012.
-The hourly earnings for these professionals during this time were $15.07, $13.37 and $10.42, respectively.
+The BLS reports that medical receptionists were heavily concentrated in the offices of dentists, physicians and personal care companies in 2013.
+The average hourly earnings for these professionals as of 2013 was $13.20.

 Related to Career Information for Medical Receptionist Degree or Certification